 Carolyn joined Watsi on October 26th, 2016.
-Three years ago, Carolyn became the 3232nd member to automatically support a new Watsi patient every month.
-Since then, 3,248 more people have become monthly donors!
-Carolyn's most recent donation supported Emmanuel, a 1-year-old baby boy from Kenya, to fund congenital anorectal malformation surgery.
+Four years ago, Carolyn joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Carolyn's most recent donation supported James, a cheerul father from Kenya, for fracture repair surgery.